Express Freighters Australia: Former fleet

-The four 737-300 aircraft were formerly part of the Qantas passenger-carrying fleet and are still owned by Qantas.
-Express Freighters Australia also operates a Boeing 767-300F on behalf of its parent company Qantas Freight.
-All Three Airbus A321P2Fs have been delivered to Express Freight Australia and are in service flying around Australia to major airports like Sydney, Melbourne, Brisbane and Perth airports.
+Three 737-300 aircraft were formerly part of the Qantas passenger-carrying fleet and are still owned by Qantas.
+Express Freighters Australia also formally operated a Boeing 767-300F and currently operates a pair of Airbus A330P2F on behalf of its parent company Qantas Freight.
+All five Airbus A321P2Fs have been delivered to Express Freight Australia and are in service flying around Australia to major airports like Sydney, Melbourne, Brisbane, Hobart, and Perth airports.